StevenMaharaj/level1_python/README.md

 * Player guesses; program replies *Too high / Too low / Correct*.
 * Track the number of attempts in a list; show the history on success.
 * Limit to 7 tries; reveal the number if the player loses.

----

-### Wrap-up & Next Steps

-* 10-question quiz covering all five lessons.
-* Encourage creating a GitHub repo to store exercises.
-* Recommend advancing to functions, error handling, and modules.